DavidAce/h5pp/README.md

 * Read and write common C++ types in a single line of code.
 * No prior knowledge of HDF5 is required.
 * Meaningful logs and error messages.
-* Use HDF5 with modern, idiomatic, type-safe C++.
+* Use HDF5 with modern, idiomatic, type-safe C++17.
-* Simple options common tasks, e.g. for file access, storage layout, hyperslabs, chunking and compression.
+* Simple access to HDF5 features like chunking, hyperslabs and compression.
 * Simple installation with modular dependencies and opt-in automation.
 * Simple documentation (work in progress).